John Crichton-Stuart, 3rd Marquess of Bute: The Marquess of Bute's Case

 The Marquess was involved in a notable company law case, known as "the Marquess of Bute's Case", reported on appeal in 1892, called Re Cardiff Savings Bank [1892] 2 Ch 100.
 The Marquess had been appointed to the board of directors of the Cardiff Savings Bank as "President", at the age of six months, in effect inheriting the office from his father.
-He only attended one board meeting in the next 38 years.
+He attended only one board meeting in the next 38 years.
 When the bank became insolvent following a fellow director's fraudulent dealing, Stirling J held that the Marquess was not liable as he knew nothing of what was going on.
-It was not suggested that he ought to have known what was going on, or that he had a duty of care to inform himself as to the affairs of the bank.
+It was not suggested that he ought to have known what was going on or that he had a duty of care to inform himself as to the affairs of the bank.
 The case set a famous legal precedent, now superseded, for the minimal view of the duties of company directors.
-It was naturally a considerable embarrassment for the Marquess, although he escaped legal blame.
+It was naturally a considerable embarrassment for the Marquess although he escaped legal blame.

 Family life

-John, 3rd Marquess of Bute, married Gwendolen Fitzalan-Howard (daughter of The 1st Baron Howard of Glossop and granddaughter of The 13th Duke of Norfolk) in 1872 and had four children:
+John, 3rd Marquess of Bute, married the Hon.
+Gwendolen Mary Angela Fitzalan-Howard (daughter of The 1st Baron Howard of Glossop and granddaughter of The 13th Duke of Norfolk) in 1872 and had four children: